josafatburmeister/BirdSongIdentification/README.md

 3. Models with the highest F<sub>1</sub>-scores for each class

-In our use case, we use test data from Xeno-Canto and the NIPS4BPlus dataset to evaluate the models' performances.
+In our use case, we use test data from Xeno-Canto and the NIPS4BPlus dataset to evaluate the performance of the models.
 As in the training stage, the macro-average F<sub>1</sub>-score is used as the primary evaluation metric.
 Although model evaluation is conceptually a separate pipeline stage, in our Kubeflow pipeline we have implemented model training and evaluation as a joint pipeline component for performance reasons.

 </div>